MrDopey/webscrape-to-wikijs/README.md

 1. Go to "APIs & Services" > "Credentials"
 2. Click "Create Credentials" > "OAuth client ID"
 3. Configure the OAuth consent screen if prompted
-4. Add OAuth scopes based on your needs:
+4. Add OAuth scope:
-   - **For Google Docs only**: `https://www.googleapis.com/auth/drive.readonly`
-   - **For PDF processing**: `https://www.googleapis.com/auth/drive.file` (minimum scope - only allows creating/deleting files the app creates)
-   - **Alternative for PDFs**: `https://www.googleapis.com/auth/drive` (full access - not recommended unless needed for other reasons)
+   - `https://www.googleapis.com/auth/drive` (full Drive access - required to read existing files and create temporary files for PDF conversion)
 5. Select "Desktop app" as the application type
 6. Download the credentials JSON file
 7. Save it as `credentials.json`

-**Recommended Scope**: Use `drive.file` for PDF support - it's the most restrictive scope that allows temporary file creation without accessing your existing files.

-**Important**: The tool now uses `drive.file` scope by default.
-If you previously authenticated with read-only permissions, you need to re-authenticate:
+**Important**: The tool uses full Drive scope (`drive`) by default.
+If you previously authenticated with different permissions, you need to re-authenticate:
 1. Delete your stored OAuth token (usually in `~/.credentials/` or similar)
 2. Run the tool again - it will prompt you to authorize with the new scope